dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-5.md

 The first time you build kaldi it can take a lot of time to compile everything, so it is a good idea to let it compile and go do something else.
 Later, when doing incremental builds, just run `make -j8`.
 If you added or removed headers (changed dependencies), you should also run `make depend -j8` before `make -j8`.

+### On Windows

+TODO, add instructions for Windows.

 ## Downloading and running the benchmark

 Under the assumption you are in `kaldi/src` directory, to download the test you will do the following;